matt-coles/lisp-poly-calculator/README.md

 # LISP Polynomial Calculator

-* A simple polynomial calculator in lisp
+* A simple polynomial calculator in Common Lisp

 * Polynomials are in the form: